 My final step is typically cleaning up dust spots and adding other finishing touches (Orton Effect, selective sharpening, adjusting the texture of clouds, etc).

-For more in-depth guiding on how you can create compelling Black & White images, I highly recommend taking a look at Sarah’s course Black & White Photography: A Complete Guide for Nature Photographers.
-Included in this comprehensive Black & White Photography course is a 170+ pages eBook and complete video courses on how you can process B&W images in Adobe Lightroom, Adobe Photoshop and Nik Silver Efex.
+Make sure to check out our Black & White Photography: A Complete Guide for Nature Photographers for more in-depth guidance on how you can create compelling Black and White images.
+The course includes a 170+ page eBook and complete video courses on how to process images in Adobe Lightroom, Adobe Photoshop, and Nik Silver Efex.